natesilva/p-ratelimit/README.md

 * **Works across API families**
     * Utilities like [Lodash throttle](https://lodash.com/docs#throttle) create separate quotas for each API function.
     * **p-ratelimit** can enforce a single shared quota for all functions in an API family.
+* **Minimal implementation**
+    * Utilities like [limiter](https://github.com/jhurliman/node-rate-limiter) provide low-level tooling that requires you to manage tokens and provide your own queue.
+    * **p-ratelimit** requires minimal modification to your existing code.
 * **Distributed rate limits**
     * If you use Redis, **p-ratelimit** supports efficient rate limiting across multiple hosts.
-The available quota is divided among your pool of servers.
+The quota is divided among your pool of servers.
 As servers are added or removed, the shared quota is recaclulated.
+    *  A lightweight quota distribution system is used, with minimal network traffic required to coordinate the rate limits.
 * **Made for Promises and TypeScript friendly**
     * A rate-limited function returns the same Promise type as the original function.